metalama/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

 # Generating run-time code

+## Dynamic typing

+When writing a template, you do not generally know in advance the exact type of the declarations to which it is applied.

-Templates use the `dynamic` type to represent types unknown to the template developer.
-For example, an aspect may not know the return type of the methods to which it is applied in advance.
-The return type is represented by the `dynamic` type.
+For example, an aspect may not know the return type of the methods that it overrides.

+There are two mechanisms to represent unknown types: `dynamic` and generic types.
+Let's now focus on the first one.
+The generic approach is covered in <xref:template-parameters>.

+If the return type of a method is unknown, the template can use the `dynamic` return type.

 ```cs
 dynamic?
 OverrideMethod()